 Skip to content

-A template form is a link you share so that others can enter their (or their recipients’) details and receive a signature request automatically.
-No need for you to create each envelope yourself - one form can collect many responses.
+A self-service signature form is a public link tied to a template.
+Others enter signer details (email, first name, last name per recipient role) and receive a signature request automatically.
+You do not create each envelope yourself - one link can collect many signature requests.

 1. You create a form linked to a template (name, optional description, optional response limit).